Metropolexpress: Lines and history

 Within the core area designated as MEX routes, trains run every half hour.
 On the Stuttgart-Murrhardt section, the half-hourly interval is created by overlapping the hourly MEX 19, the two-hourly MEX 90 and the two-hourly RE 90 (Stuttgart-Nürnberg).
 On the Tübingen-Heilbronn section, the half-hourly interval is created by overlapping the hourly MEX 12 and the hourly MEX 18.

-Before the renaming to MEX, the lines, with the exception of MEX 14, were for the most part already served by Regionalbahn (RB) or Regional-Express (RE) trains every half hour under the same or similar line number.
+Before the renaming to MEX, the lines were for the most part already served by Regionalbahn (RB) or Regional-Express (RE) trains every half hour under the same or similar line number.
 In order not to break existing lines, lines that partly also run outside the Metropolexpress core area are also called MEX there, although they run there at thinner intervals.

-In the context of the Reactivation of the Black Forest Railway, a Metropolexpress between Stuttgart and Calw is also under discussion, but its implementation is not included in the concept of the Ministry of Transport Baden-Württemberg.
+In the context of the Reactivation of the Black Forest Railway, a Metropolexpress between Stuttgart and Calw has been discussed and was reactivated, being renamed into the Hermann-Hesse-Bahn, however, it only runs to Weil der Stadt, with plans to extend services to Renningen.
+Its implementation is included in the concept of the Ministry of Transport Baden-Württemberg.

 As part of the negotiations between the federal state and the Schwarzwald-Baar-Kreis, in addition to the electrification of the Ringzug network, the establishment of a Metropolexpress Villingen-Stuttgart connection via the previously non-electrified Rottweil-Villingen railway was agreed.